Hace

 Fue en diciembre.
 Hace dos meses.

 It was in December.
-Two months ago.
+It makes two months.

 or

 It was In December.
-It's been two months.
+Two months ago.

 Están divorciados desde hace un año.